-Little Pieces of Gold seeks 10 min plays on the subject of social media.
+Little Pieces of Gold are calling for 10 min plays on the theme of work.

 Please note that these schemes are listed here for your convenience.
 However, they are run by external organisations and unless otherwise noted the BBC has no involvement with them.
 Therefore the BBC cannot respond to any queries in connection to those and accepts no liability for the accuracy of third party websites and the information contained on them.